rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Benefits of abstraction are a recurring pattern in this post.
 We are talking about progressively more prerequisites.

 Types can be very effective in reducing extraneous complexity.
 It is much easier to comprehend types that it is to comprehend the whole program.
+Types can be a tremendous help when working with idiosyncratic design.
 Types also aid defining and expressing abstractions.
 Many PLs provide enough support to benefit from explicit well defined types.
 In my code, type declarations often take more space than the actual programs.
 We are talking about progressively more prerequisites.

 Returning to the JS application I worked on.
-The final product is still close to JS (it uses TypeScript) but... the new code has 4 simple ingredients: immutability, [referential transparency](2022-03-13-ts-types-part6.html#referential-transparency-purity-and-explicit-types), [clear types](2022-03-13-ts-types-part6.html#about-clarity), and _async/await_ abstraction to avoid callback hell.
+The final product is still close to JS (it uses TypeScript) but... the new code has 4 simple ingredients: immutability, [referential transparency](2022-03-13-ts-types-part6.html#referential-transparency-purity-and-explicit-types), [clear, explicit](2022-03-13-ts-types-part6.html#about-clarity), [documenting](TODO) types, and _async/await_ abstraction to avoid callback hell.
 Not that many prerequisites to consume the new code!
 Referential transparency is an interesting dichotomy.
-Experiencing different results every time the code is executed it typically a surprise, however developers typically do not think about this during implementation.
+Experiencing different results every time the code is executed typically causes surprise, however developers rarely think about this during implementation.
 Thus, the code may feel weird and opinionated (e.g. React components avoid using hooks) but a little weirdness is a small price to pay if anyone compares it to its predecessor.
+All it takes is an open mind.

 > &emsp; *IMO, high quality code shifts cognitive load from maintainer to implementer*

 This works great even if both are the same person.
-My story about JS application rewrite shows that this is possible.
+My JS rewrite has shown to me that this is possible.
-In this case, the biggest prerequisite for the implementer was knowledge about what to avoid.
+The biggest prerequisite for the implementers was knowledge about what to avoid.
+Let's look at this JS app as an instructional material.
+Referential transparency creates learning objectives (inputs and outputs can be learned if they are predictable) while explicit types are an instructional material in itself (a blueprint).
+In my experience, applying basic functional programming concepts helps in creating digestible code.

 _side_note_start
 **In a unicorn universe,** projects are not allowed to exceed certain thresholds of cognitive load.
 When the threshold is reached abstractions that lower the load are identified, learned, and applied.
+If that is not possible, requirements are reexamined.
 &#129412;
 _side_note_end